Join our team

 Open positions

 The Holdsworth Center is a non-profit organization founded and largely funded by Charles Butt, Chairman of H-E-B, a regional retail company.
 Our mission is to impact, over time, the quality of K-12 public education for all Texas students by supporting and developing leaders.
-Based in Austin, Texas, we were founded in 2017 in honor of Charles’ mother, Mary Elizabeth Holdsworth Butt, who was an educator, a philanthropist, and a lifelong champion for social justice.
+Based in Austin, Texas, we were founded in 2017 in honor of Charles’ mother, Mary Elizabeth Holdsworth Butt, who was an educator, a philanthropist, and a lifelong pioneering advocate.

 We partner with public school districts to help them grow outstanding leaders at all levels so that staff thrive, and students excel in every classroom.
 At Holdsworth, we believe leadership isn’t just about titles.
 We make a deep investment in leaders at both the district and campus levels, including teachers who lead students in the classroom and influence and lead their colleagues.